telehash/TMesh/TMesh.md

 TMesh is the composite of three distinct layers, the physical radio medium encoding (PHY), the shared management of the spectrum (MAC), and the networking relationships between 2+ motes (Mesh).

-Common across all of these is the concept of an `epoch`, which is a generated set of unique window sequences shared between two motes.
-A `window` is where one `knock` can occur from one mote to another with a specified PHY unique to that window and epoch.
-A `knock` is the transmission of a 64 byte fixed frame of payload, plus any PHY-specific overhead (preamble).
+Common across all of these is the concept of an `epoch`, which is a generated set of unique window sequences shared between two motes in one `medium`.
+A `window` is where one `knock` can occur from one mote to another unique to that window and epoch.
+A `knock` is the transmission of a 64 byte fixed frame of payload, plus any medium-specific overhead (preamble).

 Each epoch is the smallest divisible unit of bandwidth and is only capable of a max throughput of 120 bits per second average, approximately 1 kilobyte per minute.
 Every mote has at least one receiving epoch and one sending epoch per link to another mote, and will typically have multiple epochs with other motes to increase the overall bandwidth capacity and minimize latency.

-The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost per window to send/receive.
+The number and types of epochs available depend entirely on the current energy budget, every epoch type has a fixed minimum energy cost per window to send/receive based on the medium settings.

 ### PHY

-An `epoch` is defined with a unique 16-byte identifier, specifying the exact PHY encoding details and including random bytes that serve as a shared key for that epoch.
+A `medium` is defined with 6 bytes that specify the type and exact PHY encoding details.
+The 6 bytes are often encoded as 10 base32 characters for ease of use in JSON and configuration storage.

-The first byte is a fixed `type` that determines the category of PHY encoding technique to use, often these are different modes on transceivers.
-The following 1-7 bytes are headers that are specified by each type of encoding, and the remaining 8 footer bytes are always a unique random nonce.
+The first byte is a fixed `type` that determines the category of PHY encoding technique to use, often these are different modes on transceivers or different drivers entirely.

-The PHY encoding uses the headers to determine the power, frequency range, spreading, bitrate, error correction usage, etc details on the transmission/reception.
-The specific channel frequency hopping and transmission window timing are derived from the full epoch ID and are unique to each epoch.
+Each PHY driver uses the second through fifth medium bytes to determine the power, frequency range, number of channels, spreading, bitrate, error correction usage, regulatory requirements, channel dwell time, etc details on the transmission/reception.
+The actual channel frequency hopping and transmission window timing are derived from the full epoch and not included in the medium.

-Regulatory restrictions around channel dwell time may require additional frequency channel changes during one window as determined by each specific PHY implementation.
+The last (6th) byte is a fixed `divider` that lowers the density of available windows in an epoch.
+This enables two motes to greatly reduce the time required waking and listening for low power and high latency applications. (format TBD)

 Transmitted payloads do not need whitening as encrypted packets are by nature DC-free.
 They also do not explicitly require CRC as all telehash packets have authentication bytes included for integrity verification.